phetsims/phet-info/checklists/code_review_checklist.md

 ### Documentation

-This section deals with PhET documention conventions and standards.
+This section deals with PhET documention conventions.
 You do not need to exhaustively check every item in this section, nor do you necessarily need to check these items one at a time.
 The goal is to determine whether the code generally meets PhET standards.

 - [ ] All classes, methods and properties are documented.